openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetEnteringVehicleSeat.md

 ## Returns

-Returns the seat number the NPC is entering (0 = driver, 1-3 = passengers), or -1 if not entering.
+Returns the seat number the NPC is entering, or -1 if not entering.

 ## Examples